mainawycliffe/angular-genkit-demo/README.md

      import { FieldValue, getFirestore } from 'firebase-admin/firestore';
      import { onRequest } from 'firebase-functions/v2/https';
-     // for googleAIAPIKey, see step 5, import it from the file you will create in step 5 import { ai, googleAIapiKey, indexConfig } from './ai/genkit';
+     // for googleAIAPIKey, see step 5, import it from the file you will create in step 5 import { ai, indexConfig } from './ai/genkit';
+     import { googleAIapiKey } from './../secrets';
      import { books } from './data/books.cleaned';

      export const seedBooks = onRequest(
        {
          timeoutSeconds: 900,
          // googleAIapiKey is a secret, so we need to pass it to the function
-         // see step 5
+         // see step 6
          secrets: [googleAIapiKey],
          memory: '1GiB',
        },